code-not-art/sketch/README.md

 Framework used to create generative art using pseudo-random and parametric algorithms.
 This library provides a hot reloading canvas to simplify developer workflow for art development.
 This is the developer interface for creating art using the tools provided by the [@code-not-art/core](https://github.com/code-not-art/core) canvas drawing library.

-This code base provides a demo environment usable for art development, but it is intended to produce an NPM package with all the React UI components to embed a Sketch into any React based applicaiton.
-This it is used as the foundation for [@code-not-art/template](https://github.com/code-not-art/template) which provides a blank canvas to easily make your own generative works.
-If you are looking to write some code that makes some art, start there instead.
+This code base provides a demo environment usable for art development, included as a mechanism to test changes to the web component package.
+This demo setup is used as the foundation for [@code-not-art/template](https://github.com/code-not-art/template) which provides a blank canvas to easily make your own generative works.

+*If you are looking to write some code that makes some art, [head over there](https://github.com/code-not-art/template) to get started immediately.*

 ![Screenshot of Sketch Web Interface](./docs/sketch-web-screenshot.png)